PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/crictl.md

 {{< warning >}}
-If you use `crictl` to create pod sandboxes or containers on a running Kubernetes cluster, the Kubelet will eventually delete them. `crictl` is not a general purpose workflow tool, but a tool that is useful for debugging.
+If you use `crictl` to create pod sandboxes or containers on a running PlaidCloud cluster, the Kubelet will eventually delete them. `crictl` is not a general purpose workflow tool, but a tool that is useful for debugging.
 {{< /warning >}}